 A Co and B Co (both New Zealand resident companies) have had common ownership since they were incorporated.
+A Co manufactures footwear which is sold to customers by B Co.

 A Co incurred a \$10,000 loss in its 2022 income year that it carried forward to its 2024 income year based on the business continuity test (following a 100% change in the shareholding of both A Co and B Co on 31 March 2022).